FrankC01/cargo-solana/README.md

 `cargo solana --help`

 ## Scenarios

+### Create a new project

-1. You want to create a whole new project that contains the framework for Solana program
+You want to create a whole new project that contains the framework for Solana program

 `cargo solana create -n <PROJECT_NAME>`

+Note: Does **_not_** initialize a VCS

-Generates the following in:
+Generates the following in PROJECT_NAME:
 ```bash
     PROJECT_NAME
     Cargo.toml